some1one/containers/README.md

-Using debian as the OS since it seems the most compatible for build environments Generally using buster for backwards compatibility using the buildpack-deps images as the base since it includes the basic packages common to almost all dev containers
+Using debian as the OS since it seems the most compatible for build environments Generally using -buster- for backwards compatibility *There is a bug with openssl on arm macs (apple silicon M1 arm64 chips) with less than bullseye or ubuntu 21 so we will be using bullseye instead using the buildpack-deps images as the base since it includes many common packages to almost all dev containers

 todo:
 add vscode and extension install to docker images